Lashuk1729/Telecom-Customer-Churn/README.md

 ## Motivation

 For all companies that bill customers on a regular basis, one of the main variables is churning.
-The object of this project is to see if one could identify the key reasons behind customer churn & if possible, create a model that would help retain the same customers.
+The objective of this project is to see if one could identify the key reasons behind customer churn & if possible, create a model that would help retain the same customers.

 ### Python Libraries
 - pandas